jlyonsmith/Pinboard/README.md

 ## Pinboard

-Pinboard is an application written using [Xamarin.Mac](http://xamarin.com).
-As an application it's functionality is pretty simple.
-It allows you to create a collection of named, colored overlapping rectangles.
-This is useful for screen layout and content placement, in a video game for example.
+Pinboard is a simple document centric application written using [Xamarin.Mac](http://xamarin.com).
+It allows you to create an XML document containing a collection of named, colored overlapping rectangles.
+This is useful for screen layout and content placement.
+It is used to create the screen layouts for the iOS app [Jamoki Spider Solitaire](https://itunes.apple.com/us/app/spider-solitaire-by-jamoki/id511985351) for example.

-Perhaps even more useful is that the app serves as a very full featured example of how to write model/view/controller applications using Xamarin.Mac.
-It makes for a much more functionally complete starting point for a real document centric application, including things like undo and multiple selection/edit.
+The app serves as a very full featured example of how to write model/view/controller applications using Xamarin.Mac.
+It is a great starting place for a real document centric application because it includes most of the things you are likely to need in such an app, including undo and multi-selection.

-Specifically, it shows how to use:
+Specifically, it shows how to use the follow classes and concepts in Cocoa on iOS:

 - NSScrollView (for scrolling and magification)
 - KVC/KVO and binding